mbudisic/pstuts-rag/README.md

 I cannot think of a better place than AI Makerspace.

 Here is the [video of the project demo](https://www.youtube.com/watch?v=q3e5oHQ4K5g) as presented in June 2025.

+Features to be built:

+1. Automatic transcription of `.mp4` (currently relying on transcripts provided with PsTuts)
+2. OCR of the video to provide a second source of context.
+3. Search-by-screenshot

 ## ⚙️ Configuration via Environment Variables